MCUdude/TinyCore/README.md

 | *HW serial ports* | 0            | 0            | 2        | 0            | 1       | 0        | 1         | 2     | 1    | 0    | 0    |

 ## Supported clock frequencies
 TinyCore supports a variety of different clock frequencies.
 Select the microcontroller in the boards menu, then select the clock frequency. *You will have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader.
-This also has to be done if you want to change any of the fuse settings (BOD and EEPROM settings) regardless if a bootloader is installed or not*.
+This also has to be done if you want to change any of the fuse settings (BOD and EEPROM settings) regardless if a bootloader is installed or not.
+Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.*

-Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
 For time-critical operations, an external crystal/oscillator is recommended.
-Urboot bootloader has automatic baud rate detection on devices that has a *hardware serial port*.
-This lets you change the default upload baud rate in the Tools menu.
+Urboot bootloader has automatic baud rate detection on devices that have a *hardware serial port*.
+You can change the default upload baud rate in the Tools menu.
 Note that not all baud rates will work with all clock frequency options, due to [UART baud rate error](https://wormfood.net/avrbaudcalc.php) being too high.

-Note that the ATtiny48/88 and ATtiny828 requires an external clock signal and is not able to drive a resonator circuit itself.
+Note that the ATtiny48/88 and ATtiny828 require an external clock signal and are not able to drive a resonator circuit themselves.
 You may use a dedicated quartz crystal oscillator or a crystal driver.

 | Frequency   | Oscillator type       | Urboot upload speed | Note                                              |
 |-------------|-----------------------|---------------------|---------------------------------------------------|